-Petroleum Contaminated Water and Soils Petroleum contaminated soils and its constituents pose health hazards in two major classifications: explosivity and toxicity. the extreme flammability of gasoline is commonly known.
-The lower explosion limit (LEL) of gasoline vapor is 1.3 percent in air.
+Petroleum Contaminated Water and Soils Gasoline and its constituents pose health hazards in two major classifications: explosivity and toxicity. the extreme flammability of gasoline is commonly known.
+The lower explosion limit (LKL) of gasoline vapor is 1.3 percent in air.
 If the Concentration of gasoline vapor in air exceeds 1.3. percent (13,000 parts per million) and sufficient quantities of oxygen are present, then the introduction of sufficient heat, spark, or flame will result in an explosion.
-Because of the low possibility of vapors being present, explosivity is not considered to pose a health hazard.